grantwinney/GhostSharp/README.md

 ## Versioning

 This wrapper is written around v1.14.0 of the API, currently the latest version.
-If they update the API in the future, I'll most likely create a tag for the previous release, before updating to the newest one.
+When they update the API in the future (and it's likely they will), I'll probably create a tag for the current release, before updating for the newest one.

 ## Running the Tests

 The tests are setup to run against an actual instance of the Ghost blog, with its public API enabled.

+**I made every effort for the tests to not get in the way of real posts, tags or users, and to clean up after themselves.** I ran them about 50 times against my own blog, which is very much production for me.
+It creates draft posts and deletes them, tags no one will notice and deletes them, etc. There's not too much we can do with users, so I perform a few GET requests to make sure that part works.
+Still, caveat emptor.

 The "GhostSharpTests" class, which contains the tests, is a partial class.
-The other part of the class is in the "GhostSharpTestsSetup.cs" file.
+The other part of the class is in the "TestBase.cs" file.
 Find the empty `const` fields and fill in the missing data, and then the tests should run okay.

+_Note: Sometimes if you run the whole suite, one or two tests will fail.
+Run the failed ones individually and they'll pass.
+I think this has to do with my using the same id for tests, and something isn't completely removed from the system before the next test tries to create it again._

 ## Implementation Details